bloxapp/ssv-contracts/incentivation_program/README.md

 ## TODOs
  - [ ] NPM private package, so that users don't have to clone the repository.
  - [ ] Improve logging (output to file, etc.)
- - [ ] Auto verification of the deployed contract on Etherscan.
  - [ ] Add unit tests.
  - [ ] CHANGELOG.md